The Life and Legacy of Former U.S. President Jimmy Carter

 Early Life and Political Career

 Born on October 1, 1924, in Plains, Georgia, Carter began his career as a peanut farmer before entering politics.
 He served as the 76th governor of Georgia from 1971 to 1975 and was elected as the 39th President of the United States, serving from 1977 to 1981.
+His journey from a small-town farmer to the White House exemplifies his commitment to public service and leadership.

 Presidential Achievements